 - Question: For how long and how often should you train?

 It’s recommended that you do strength exercises at least twice a week for each of the major muscle groups (arms, legs and core), with sessions lasting at least 30 minutes each.
-Your muscles need time to recover in between sessions, so don’t do a full upper body workout or a killer leg workout 2 days in a row, alternate between muscle groups to maximise muscle building and progress.
+Your muscles need time to recover in between sessions, so don’t do a full body strength workout 2 days in a row, alternate between muscle groups to maximise muscle building and progress.

 - Question: How will I know if I'm building muscle and improving strength?